-- Protect wildlife and marine heritage by avoiding disturbance - Keep your distance from groups of birds. - Approach the estuary using established paths. - Respect the environment keep to the permitted right of way where possible to avoid trampling of sensitive habitats such as saltmarsh and reefs of Sabellaria (honeycomb tubeworm). - Take photos instead of removing nature as souvenirs. - Leave animals and seaweeds where you find them. - · Always replace overturned rocks. - Check permissions landowner permission and other consents may be required - Follow your organisation's health and safety protocol for coastal fieldwork
+- Keep your distance from groups of birds. - Approach the estuary using established paths. - Respect the environment keep to the permitted right of way where possible to avoid trampling of sensitive habitats such as saltmarsh and reefs of Sabellaria (honeycomb tubeworm). - Take photos instead of removing nature as souvenirs. - Leave animals and seaweeds where you find them. - Always replace overturned rocks. - Check permissions landowner permission and other consents may be required - Follow your organisation's health and safety protocol for coastal fieldwork

-- ✓ Keep safe you are responsible for your own safety: - Always check the tide times before you leave - remember how quickly the tide moves in the Severn. - Be aware of the mudflats the risk of getting stuck is real! - Ensure you keep together and bring a charged mobile phone. - Be aware of coastal hazards. - See the Safety on the Estuary section.
+- Take all of your litter home and recycle or dispose of it responsibly - Keep safe you are responsible for your own safety: - Always check the tide times before you leave - remember how quickly the tide moves in the Severn. - Be aware of the mudflats the risk of getting stuck is real! - Ensure you keep together and bring a charged mobile phone. - Be aware of coastal hazards. - See the Safety on the Estuary section.